MENU

 The weeks of August became more productive and Spirit-filled.
 The Quiet Hour Ministries, with their President, Pastor Edward Marton, in partnership with international collaborators and local volunteers, spearheaded a dynamic mission initiative across four locations within the Southern Mindanao Mission territory.

-Founded in 1937 or 88 years ago, the California-based Quiet Hour Ministries partners with the worldwide Adventist Church to share the gospel through mission trips, media, church construction, and medical outreach.
+Founded in 1937 or 88 years ago, the California-based Quiet Hour Ministries partners with the worldwide Adventist Church to share the gospel through mission trips, evangelistic campaign, church construction, and medical outreach.
 Each year, it helps thousands hear the message of hope through face-to-face ministry and community service.

 Elder Marton elaborated that “the purpose of the ministry is sharing Jesus and make sure that people will have a close relationship with Him and this partnership with you in the Philippines will continue as we share Jesus’ love with everyone.”